cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

     }
    ```

-   Monitor the character'S jump message and call a function to decide:
+   Monitor the character's jump message and call a function to decide:

    ```ts
     start () {